Updated: Jan 6

 It's clear that the most powerful tool to encourage employees to attend health surveillance medicals is education.

-We can provide resources to help you promote and demystify health surveillance including posters, flyers, toolbox talks, FAQs and videos - contact us for more information.
+We can provide further resources to help you promote and demystify health surveillance including posters, flyers, toolbox talks, FAQs and videos - contact us for more information.

 Free Health Promotion Resources: Be the first to receive Health Chatter information, and other content related to employee health and wellbeing by signing up to our Health Chatter emails.